Minding the gaps

 Closed: The head is folded against the haft.
 The short combat shovel gains reach C, 1; the combat shovel and long combat shovel have reach 1.
 All damage is crushing only.
 Holdout penalties are reduced by 1.
 No digging!

 Folded: The head is locked between open and closed.
-Reach is that of the closed position, but swing damage may be cutting or crushing; thrust damage is crushing only.
+Reach is that of the closed position.
+Swing damage may be cutting or crushing; thrust damage is crushing only.
 The weapon can use the Hook technique (although for no damage).
 Used as a tool, this position is convenient for hoe-like digging and scraping.

 Take one Ready maneuver to change between closed and folded position or between folded and open position.
 Any combat shovel: +0.5 CF.